ciphernemo/Complete-Win10-Deploy/README.md

 ## Getting Started

-First you will need to download and install Windows 10 Assessment and Deployment Toolkit (ADK) and Microsoft Deployment Toolkit (MDT), in that order.

 ### Prerequisites and their Installation

 1. [Windows 10 version 1803 or later](https://support.microsoft.com/en-us/help/4099479) -- This project currently tested with Windows 10 Pro 64-bit 1803 from an Windows 10 Education source media that includes all Windows 10 editions.